iostiny/autoclaim/README.md

 day by cron and it stays in a loop checking if the claim is possible.
 After it's done all tokens from your wallet get staked automatically 50% to CPU and 50% to network.

+And if you want to distribute your rewards with your friends, the script could help to do it according to distrubute_ratio and who's votes weight aganist your node.

 # How to use it
 ## Script configuration.
 You have some variables that needs to be changed inside the script and I will describe them below:
 - wallet: Your wallet name.
 If you have not specified any you should use: default
+- walletForDistribution: Your distribution wallet.
 - enucli: is your wallet binary followed by your node or a public node.
 You should use absolute path to your enucli binary that it is compiled with the the rest of the software.
 Follow my example.
 - keep: should be substracted from the claimed tokens.
 The rest will be automatically staken 50% / 50% for CPU / NET.
 If you want to keep them all in your wallet just configure it with a value higher than your regular claim.
 1000 for instance.
 - bot_token: represents your bot ID.
 IF you want to use my bot just ping me and I will share the details with you.
 If not you can simply create your own bot.
 To do so you simply start a chat with @BotFather that will guide you thru the process.
 After the bot it is created configure your bot settings for inline mode.
 Hit Bot Settings -> Inline mode -> Turn inline mode on.